Wolfenek/Tauren-Dating-App-Page/README.md

 - responsive design
 - random quote generator (pieces of advice appear when clicking the 'FUN TIME!' button)
 - animated icons on click
-- screen shot slide show
+- animated background transition
-- FAQ section and more
+- FAQ section with fun information and more

 This is a project made for fun and for the sake of practicing web development.